redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 {{< clients-example search_vss connect />}}
 <br/>
 {{% alert title="Tip" color="warning" %}}
 Instead of using a local Redis Stack server, you can copy and paste the connection details from the Redis Cloud database configuration page.
 Here is an example connection string of a Cloud database that is hosted in the AWS region `us-east-1` and listens on port 16379: `redis-16379.c283.us-east-1-4.ec2.cloud.redislabs.com:16379`.
 The connection string has the format `host:port`.
 You must also copy and paste the username and password of your Cloud database.
-The code for connecting with the default user is then `client = redis.Redis(host="redis-16379.c283.us-east-1-4.ec2.cloud.redislabs.com", port=16379, password="your_password_here" decode_responses=True)`
+The line of code for connecting with the default user changes then to `client = redis.Redis(host="redis-16379.c283.us-east-1-4.ec2.cloud.redislabs.com", port=16379, password="your_password_here" decode_responses=True)`.
 {{% /alert  %}}

-Let's use Redis' [PING](https://redis.io/commands/ping/) command to check that Redis is up and running:

-{{< clients-example search_vss connection_test />}}

 ## Create vector embeddings from the demo data